sharikgrg/week5.TDD/README.md

 - simple code
 - atomic
 - code to specs ---> not lost
-- know when done
+- knowing when you are done ----> more important for outsourcing/ project work
-- Maintainability
-- Reduce technical debt
+- Maintainability and Reducing technical debt